matter-labs/zksync-web-era-docs/docs/zk-stack/components/compiler/toolchain/solidity.md

 Additional zkEVM data is supported by `zksolc` but is omitted when passed to `solc`:

-- `settings/optimizer/enabled`: enables the LLVM optimizer.
-You can disable it for prototyping and debugging.
 - `settings/optimizer/mode`: sets the optimization mode.
 Available values: `0`, `1`, `2`, `3`, `s`, `z`.
 The default
   setting is `3`.
 See [LLVM optimizer](./llvm.md#optimizer).
+- `settings/optimizer/fallback_to_optimizing_for_size`: tries to compile again in `z` mode if the bytecode is too large for zkEVM.

 Unsupported sections of the input JSON, ignored by `zksolc`:

 - `sources/<file>/urls`
 - `sources/destructible`
 - `settings/stopAfter`
-- `settings/remappings`
-- `settings/optimizer/*`: the `solc` optimizer is always enabled and is not configurable.
 - `settings/evmVersion`
 - `settings/debug`
-- `settings/metadata`: we request metadata with default settings for consistency.
-- `settings/outputSelection/def`
+- `settings/metadata`: for zkEVM you can only append `keccak256` metadata hash to the bytecode.
 - `settings/modelChecker`

 Additional zkEVM data inserted by `zksolc`: